BY R.D. MILLER

 The leader that will emerge, rebuilding will continue to be a challenge.
 COVID-19, economic stagnation, crime, poverty, and yes, COVID-19 Blame Game Is Going to Get Uglier as this pandemic in an election will ruthlessly be exploited at the cost of people’s lives.

-Today, likely voters are stuck between a rock and complex place.
+Today, likely voters are stuck between a rock and a complex place.
 It may be from COVID_19 fear, easy access to polling stations for seniors, or from abandoned hope and trust may stay home.
 Jamaica will rise and can do better, but whose less tainted, or carries a permanent stain to continue navigating these ostentatious waters, roads, and hills.

 An earlier Nationwide radio poll noted that about 64% believe that the Holness-administration is corrupted, but maybe better to manage corruption.
 This election continues to be about had they should have, could have, maybe, and perhaps, future and the past.
-However, this fight should be about the nation’s actual trade deficit, balance sheet, investments, and other key economic indicators for Jamaica’s actual values.
+However, this fight should be about the nation’s future, environmental issues, actual trade deficit, balance sheet, investments, and other key economic indicators for Jamaica’s actual values.

-Will everyone enjoy the finished piece?
+Will everybody love and benefit from the finished piece?

 The reality is as it seems; one side blemished, other imperfect while the downtrodden constantly being squeezed from decades of promises, distrust, and inadequate management, lack of up upward mobility as many argued that only political leaders seem to be the exclusive ones getting ahead.